srikanth000/srikanth000/README.md

 - 🌱 I’m currently learning **System Design and core of FE**

-- 👨‍💻 All of my projects are available at [https://srikanth000.github.io/srikanth-v2/](https://srikanth000.github.io/srikanth-v2/)

 - 💬 Ask me about **React, JavaScript**

 - 📫 How to reach me **margamsriaknth.cs7@gmail.com**